 Also known as Firework Anemone, Glass Anemone, Hexacoral, Tube Anemone, Tube-dwelling Anemone.

-Found amongst rubble and sandy areas of coral and rocky reefs.
+Found amongst rubble and sandy areas, of coral and rocky reefs.
 Tube anemones are able to retract their tentacles if disturbed.
+Varies in colour.

 They feed nocturnally on plankton.

 Widespread Indo-West Pacific

 Sea Anemones are large solitary polyps which have no skeleton.
 They have a basal or pedal disc which helps them crawl and dig into place, for some, once in place it is virtually impossible to move.
 Other smaller anemones move around the reef to feed at night.